sr99622/onvif-mcp/docs/SERVER_BUILD.md

 Register the font in the cache

+### You will probably need to run this twice, for some reason it usually fails on the first run, check the output

 ```
 fc-cache -f -v
 ```

-Open the terminal and select Preferences from the hamburger icon in the upper right corner.
+Close and re-open the terminal then select Preferences from the hamburger icon in the upper right corner.
 Scroll down a bit and unselect 'Use Sytem Font', then use the menu to select the 'JetBrainsMono Nerd Font Mono' type of your choice.

 #### Install LazyVim